← Back to WorkCase 02 / 15

 Earned: 287 hits, 46.3M OTS, 1,214 editorial brand mentions (99.6% brand-attributed).
 85% of editorial coverage carried brand assets, 78% featured the talent.
 Press secured across Today, Today Extra, Fox Sports' Sunday Night with Matty Johns, 2DayFM (Jimmy & Nath with Emma), the Daily Telegraph, Sydney Morning Herald, Pedestrian TV, 9Honey, Man of Many, LADbible, SPORTbible and Mumbrella.
 The Daily Telegraph alone mentioned Uber 9 times in a single online article.

-Paid: +5pts Meta and +6.8pts TikTok awareness lift in Brand Lift Studies; +8.4pts above TikTok baseline on ad recall.
+Paid: positive shifts on awareness and ad recall in both Meta and TikTok Brand Lift Studies, with TikTok ad recall stepping clear of the platform baseline.
 Influencer: 6M+ reach, 6.5K engagements, and a combined 20 days 17 hours 2 minutes 14 seconds of watch time across the three creators' content.

 Social cuts